webhintio/hint/packages/configuration-all/README.md

 ```

 Note: Not all the hints can be use for all connectors,
-you will be warning when a hint is going to be ignored
+you will be warned when a hint is going to be ignored
 for a connector.

 e.g.